Krista Frahm

 3. Subcontract Under Other Medical Copywriters

-If you can build a connection and trust, you can gain experience in another copywriter’s business.
+There are some medical copywriters who need to subcontract work when they get busy.
+If you can build a connection and trust, you can gain experience under another copywriter’s business.

 This can be a great place to start as a beginner because you will have an experienced writer giving advice and mentoring you.
 If you are in the process of starting your own business, this also gives you experience with your onboarding process, systems, Zoom calls, contracts, and negotiating pay.

-A drawback to subcontracting is not earning as much, since the business owner takes a cut of the profits to cover their time and business expenses.
+A drawback to subcontracting is not earning as much.
+The business owner takes a cut of the profits to cover their time and business expenses.
 You may also have less consistent work – when things get slow, you won’t get projects.

 4. Search for Medical Copywriting Jobs with Agencies or Companies